Fri Oct 18, 2013 – Sun Nov 17, 2013

 Let me preface this by saying that I love one person shows.
 I love them.
 I find them incredibly interesting and admirable; as someone who participates in theatre, watching an actor seamlessly switch between completely different characters in less than a split second for upwards of an hour and a half is just awe-inspiring.
 It never ceases to amaze me that an actor can memorize more than an hour of dialogue with specific ticks, mannerisms, and voices for each character.
 This show was no exception.

 Bo-Nita at the Seattle Repertory Theatre is beautiful.
-It captures the unique...Read more
+It captures the unique voice of...Read more